ArtNomads in 2025: Art and Adventure Travel Highlights

 New to our blog?
-We’re Senior Nomads, all about Cultural Travel – Art Experiences Across Multiple Countries, with as much adventure as our bodies will allow.
+We’re (almost) Senior Nomads, all about Cultural Travel – Art Experiences across multiple countries, with as much Adventure as our bodies will allow.

 If you want to know what we did, and where we went in 2024, click here.